VijitGanguly/Quantitative-models-and-simulations/Vanilla Interest rate swap/Links to download dataset.md

 These are instantaneous forward rates from 1 to 10 years hence.

-You’ll use these to estimate floating leg cash flows.
+Use these to estimate floating leg cash flows.

 https://fred.stlouisfed.org/graph/?id=THREEFF1,THREEFF2,THREEFF3,THREEFF4,THREEFF5,THREEFF6,THREEFF7,THREEFF8,THREEFF9,THREEFF10,